 Quercetin Flavonoids.
 Quercetin-rich foods also may help the absorption of turmeric, which in many cases is why turmeric shakes and teas work so well.
 Quercetin-rich foods include onions, green tea, apples, berries, and buckwheat.

-Our top 10 list of Turmeric supplements is organized to reflect what you most value in your supplements.
+Our top 10 list of turmeric supplements is organized to reflect what you most value in your supplements.
 First and foremost is quality.
-All ten of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
+All of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
 Another important factor in deciding the top ten was cost.
-You don’t have to pay through the nose to get a high-quality supplement.
-In addition, all the companies represented on our top ten list have stellar records with customer service and prompt shipping to ensure that your supplement experience is enjoyable from the first click to your final pill.
+You don’t have to pay through the nose to get a high-quality turmeric supplement.
+In addition, all the companies represented on our list have stellar records with customer service and prompt shipping.
+This ensures that your supplement experience is enjoyable from the first click to your final dose.

 The Standout: Best Value For Low Price